jeliceiri/MyPlacesTracker/README.md

 This repository is the individual project for the final Java course at Madison College in the Fall 2021.
 The project is an innovative, data-driven Java application that solves a real world problem.
 ## Problem Statement
-Travelers need to have important information about the places that they plan to visit.
-Hotel reservations and means of transportation are important to plan, but increasingly important is the local health information and weather forecast of local destinations.
-Trip planner sites like Google Travel provides useful information, but takes you to external sites for health and weather information.
-What happens if you or your loved one needs to visit a hospital for emergency services?
-Wouldn't it be useful to know vital information such as nearby hospital ICU capacity?
-MyPlaces will have this current information in one useful location, along with the ability to write, view, and edit travel notes - which contain anything the traveler wants to store in them.
+Travelers need to have important local information about the places that they plan to visit.
+Most travel sites such as Google Travel focus on how to get there and where to stay but don't directly provide important logistical information in one place.
+One type of information that is particularly important is local health information in the event of an emergency.
+For example, what if you or your loved one needs to visit a hospital for emergency services?
+It would be useful to know the capabilities of nearby hospitals by looking at the current local Intensive Care Unit (ICU) capacity.
+Another important piece of information is the weather forecast, which is essential for planning.
+MyPlaces will have this current information in one easy-to-use location.
+This travel logistics site will also enable the users to write, view, and edit travel notes.
 MyPlaces can also save information to a file which can be printed or viewed later in case of no internet connection.

 ## Project Technologies/Techniques